HL7/davinci-alerts/input/pagecontent/guidance.md

 #### Reliable Delivery

 Upon receiving a message, the Receiver/Intermediary may return one of several status codes which is documented in [`$process-message`] definition.
 For successful transactions  `200`, `202`, or `204` **SHALL** be used.
 Using a `200` or `204` response to indicate the message is received and processable is preferred over `202` indicating the message is simply received.
-If and error occurs, an [OperationOutcome] **SHOULD** be returned with details documenting the error.
+If an error occurs, an [OperationOutcome] **SHOULD** be returned with details documenting the error.
 Parties should consider impact of failure to send and decide what additional steps to undertake.
 The following table defines the Sender behavior in response to the following error codes:

 |Error Code|Sender Behavior|
 |---|---|